RHEL 9 must disable the kernel.core_pattern.

 ℹ️ Check

-Verify RHEL 9 disables storing core dumps with the following commands: $ sudo sysctl kernel.core_pattern kernel.core_pattern = |/bin/false If the returned line does not have a value of "|/bin/false", or a line is not returned and the need for core dumps is not documented with the information system security officer (ISSO) as an operational requirement, this is a finding.
-Check that the configuration files are present to disable core dump storage. $ sudo /usr/lib/systemd/systemd-sysctl --cat-config | egrep -v '^(#|;)' | grep -F kernel.core_pattern | tail -1 kernel.core_pattern = |/bin/false If "kernel.core_pattern" is not set to "|/bin/false" and is not documented with the ISSO as an operational requirement, or is missing, this is a finding.
+Verify RHEL 9 disables storing core dumps.
+Check the status of the "kernel.core_pattern" kernel parameter with the following command: $ sudo sysctl kernel.core_pattern kernel.core_pattern = |/bin/false If "kernel.core_pattern" is not set to "|/bin/false", or a line is not returned and the need for core dumps is not documented with the information system security officer (ISSO) as an operational requirement, this is a finding.

 ✔️ Fix

 Configure RHEL 9 to disable storing core dumps.
-Add or edit the following line in a system configuration file, in the "/etc/sysctl.d/" directory: kernel.core_pattern = |/bin/false The system configuration files need to be reloaded for the changes to take effect.
-To reload the contents of the files, run the following command: $ sudo sysctl --system
+Create a drop-in if it does not already exist: $ sudo vi /etc/sysctl.d/99-kernel_core_pattern.conf Add the following to the file: kernel.core_pattern = |/bin/false Reload settings from all system configuration files with the following command: $ sudo sysctl --system